TianZerL/Anime4KCPP/README.md

 # About ACNet
 ACNet is a CNN based anime upscale algorithm.
 It aims to provide both high-quality and high-performance.
-HDN mode can better denoise.
+HDN mode can better denoise, HDN level is from 1 to 3, higher for better denoising but may cause blur and lack of detail.
 for detail, see [wiki page](https://github.com/TianZerL/Anime4KCPP/wiki/ACNet)

 # Why Anime4KCPP